-So you have decided to “go as wide as I can on this thing.”
-You have to remember that everything on your home is included in that tiny house trailer width.
-Your outside sheathing, outside siding, door and window trim, drip edge and roof overhang all have to be included in that 102”.
-We get asked a lot about why our trailers have a standard width of 90” when the legal limit is 102”.
-The answer is that if we built our trailers to 102″, you would surely be wider than that by the time you were done with your house.
+Now that you have determined the width of your house, you need to determine the width of the trailer.
+You must remember that everything on your home is included in that tiny house trailer width.
+Your outside sheathing, outside siding, door and window trim, drip edge and roof overhang all must be included in that 102”.
+We get asked a lot about why our standard trailers have a recommended width of 96” when the legal limit is 102”.
+The answer is that if we built our trailers to 102", you would surely be wider than that by the time you were done with your house.

 There are always other options for going a little bigger.
 Go longer instead of wider.
-Look at collapsible and convertible furniture that fold away when not in use.
+Also, look at collapsible and convertible furniture that fold away when not in use.
 This can free up space for movement and activities.
-But at the end of the day you need to really ask yourself why, because you may find that you are just assuming what you will need.

 What did you go with for your tiny house trailer width?
 What are your plans?
 Let me know in the comments below.